 How To Stay Motivated To Workout In Fall And Winter

-As we all know, physical activity releases endorphins, helping you lower stress levels (which are usually high this time of year) and put you in a better mood.
+As we all know, physical activity releases endorphins, helping lower stress levels and put you in a better mood.
 Sticking to an exercise routine can also improve your sleep quality, boost your energy, combat health conditions, and of course, help you maintain a healthy weight.
 Put simply, working out makes you feel good!

 Treat your workouts like appointments

-As schedules get busier with holiday parties and festive activities, you’ll find it helpful to be able to glance at your calendar, see when you’ve planned your workouts, and RSVP accordingly.
-Treating my workouts like an appointment is something I try to practice year-round.
+As your weekly schedule starts to fill up, you’ll find it helpful to be able to glance at your calendar, see when you’ve planned your workouts, and RSVP accordingly.
+Treating my workouts like an appointment is something I try to practice year-round, and it’s an easy way for me to stay consistent with my wellness and fitness goals.

 Work out in the morning

-If you thrive on competition, set up a fun challenge between you and your friends.
+Building a supportive community of a couple friends around fitness goals can make your winter workouts more enjoyable, even if you’re not physically workout out with them.
 Share your activity between your Apple Watches.
 Become friends on ClassPass so you can see each other’s schedules.
 Create a group text where you can check in when you log a sweat sesh.

-You’d be surprised how much more you’re willing to work out when you have the right workout clothing.
-Sweatshirts, longer/thicker leggings, and even head warmers all impact the enjoyability of a fall or winter workout.
+You’d be surprised how much more you’re willing to work out when you have the right workout clothing to keep you warm.
+Sweatshirts, longer/thicker leggings, and even head warmers all impact the enjoyability of a cold-weather workout.

 I wear these leggings year-round because they’re breathable and good for all types of workouts.
 I’ve run, walked, boxed, and done Pilates in these leggings, in all seasons.